 Happy Birthday ASIA!

 Happy Birthday American Spinal Injury Association!
 February, 2018 marks the 45th year of ASIA and the 44th Annual Scientific Meeting.
-During the 1960s, physicians and other medical professionals engaged in the treatment of spinal cord injury sought to align themselves as a group, in an effort to exchange ideas and work together toward the establishment of a model for care delivery to this patient population.
+During the 1960s, asia 45 birthday facebook post 2018physicians and other medical professionals engaged in the treatment of spinal cord injury sought to align themselves as a group, in an effort to exchange ideas and work together toward the establishment of a model for care delivery to this patient population.
 The early 1970s brought support for the concept of a model of care from the Rehabilitation Services Administration (under the then Department of Health, Education and Welfare) which created the “model spinal cord injury systems” program.
 The program is now supported by the Department of Education, National Institute on Disability and Rehabilitation Research.
 It was out of this group the American Spinal Injury Association (ASIA) was created in 1973.
 Help us celebrate our birthday and unwavering commitment to the lives of people with spinal cord injury.
 Consider making a birthday donation that will be acknowledged on our website.
 Make a donation here.

 THE INTERNATIONAL SCI URODYNAMICS BASIC DATA SET (2.0)